Healthy Homes Assessment Pandora

 What We Do

-As building inspectors, we are experts in all components involved in specialist house inspections.
-We’re here to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects associated with expert home Inspections.
+We’re here to make sure that you make the correct decision when buying your next home.

-We take your investment seriously and conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the fun aspects of purchasing or owning the home.
+We value your money We will conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive surprises meaning you can relax and focus on the fun parts of owning or purchasing your own home.

-We specialise in a range of services to make sure you are completely informed about the condition of any property that you might be contemplating buying or selling and also other solutions.
+We specialise in a variety of solutions to ensure that you are fully updated on the condition of any property you might be looking to purchase or sell in addition to other services.

-We do not just work with you but we also work with some important clients such as local councils, banks and insurance firms.
-They seem to like their peace of mind provided, because of the information contained in our building inspection reports.
+We don’t just work with you but we also work with some major clients, including the local authorities, banks, and insurance firms.
+They seem to appreciate the peace of mind provided, by the data contained that we offer in our reports of building inspections.

-With our systematic approach to inspecting your property and the latest software technology which includes digital photos in the document, you are able to actually see any issues that may be found.
-With our comprehensive report, it’s no wonder we have so many customers who recommend our service to family and acquaintances.
+With our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the document, you can actually see any issues discovered.
+With our comprehensive reporting it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 Get Peace of Mind - Get in Touch